bcgov/public-cloud-techdocs/docs/bc_govs_aws_landing_zone_overview.md

 # B.C.
 Government AWS Landing Zone Overview

+Last updated: **November 10, 2023**

 An overview of the B.C.
-Government AWS Landing Zone, who it is for, how to get access, it's benefits, components, and features.
+Government AWS Landing Zone, who it is for, how to get access, its benefits, components, and features.

 ## On this page